acquia/drupal-recommended-project/README.md

 Acquia Drupal Recommended Project
 ====

-This is a project template providing a great out-of-the-box experience for new Drupal 9 projects hosted on Acquia.
-It is based on the [Drupal Recommended Project](https://github.com/drupal/recommended-project/tree/9.0.x) and similar to the [Acquia Drupal Minimal Project](https://github.com/acquia/drupal-minimal-project), with the principal difference being the addition of several modules and packages that provide the best possible out-of-the-box experience for Acquia customers.
+This is a project template providing a great out-of-the-box experience for new Drupal 10 projects hosted on Acquia.
+It is based on the [Drupal Recommended Project](https://github.com/drupal/recommended-project/tree/9.0.x), with the principal difference being the addition of several modules and packages that provide the best possible out-of-the-box experience for Acquia customers.

 This project includes the following packages and configuration:
 * [Drupal core](https://www.drupal.org/project/drupal)